Inside My 4×4 Sprinter Camper Van Conversion by Outside Van

 The Owl Vans B2 Carrier, Medium Expedition Box, and Mini Sherpa

-At the top of our B2 Carrier, we have Owl’s Mini Sherpa Plate.
-This gives us the option to mount a variety of recovery tools – such as an ax, shovel, a spare Rotopax diesel canister, or even our Maxtrax recovery boards if we were to remove the Expedition Box on the bottom.
+At the top of our B2 Carrier, we had Owl’s Mini Sherpa Plate.
+This gave us the option to mount a variety of recovery tools – such as an ax, shovel, a spare Rotopax diesel canister, or even our Maxtrax recovery boards if we were to remove the Expedition Box on the bottom.

 Owl Ladder and Spare Tire Rack